patelpurvip/Pharma-mouse-data/README.md

 # Pharma clinical mouse trial

 ## Background
-This project explores data from a sample anti-cancer pharmaceutical clincal trial.
+This project explores data from a sample anti-cancer pharmaceutical clinical trial.
 The data reflects clinical drug trials in mice aimed at screening for potential treatments for squamous cell carcinoma (SCC), a commonly occurring form of skin cancer.

 In this study, 250 mice identified with SCC tumor growth were treated through a variety of drug regimens.
 Over the course of 45 days, tumor development was observed and measured.
-The purpose of this study was to compare the performance of a "drug of interest" - Capomulin - versus the other treatment regimens.
+The purpose of this study was to compare the performance of a "drug of interest" - Capomulin - versus the three other potential treatment regimens.

 Data analysis was done within a jupyter notebook, with some summary graphs produced using the Matplotlib library for Python.

+## Analysis
+* Summary Table: Tumor Volume (mm3)
+* Number of Datapoints per Drug Regimen
+* Identifying the promising regimens
+* Analysis of Outliers
+* Specific sample data

 ## General Observations
 1. Capomulin and Ramicane both had the lowest overall average tumor volumes across all datapoints, as well as relatively low variance, standard deviation, and SEM - suggesting that the results for those two regimens were more positive and more consistent than the other regimens studied.